mavilein/Mongo-Connector-Preview/README.md

 - A lot of deploy functionality not implemented (renaming does not work / Deleting a type does not delete it's collection)
 - If required fields are not in the db, there will be an error and the whole object will return null
 - Filters and pagination on nested Documents are ignored

+**Reporting Issues**

+Please report issues in this repo if something that is not listed as a known limitation breaks or you detect any other unexpected bugs.
+If you have general feedback or ideas for improvements let us know, we're always happy for suggestions and at this early stage it is easier to incorporate them.